 Some people will not get enough vitamin D from sunlight because they have very little or no sunshine exposure.
 Or, they do not get enough vitamin D from sunlight.

 You may need to take a daily supplement containing 10 micrograms of vitamin D throughout the year if you:

 - are not often outdoors – for example, if you're frail or housebound

 - are in an institution like a care home

 - usually wear clothes that cover up most of your skin when outdoors

-- have a dark skin tone
+- have black or brown skin

 Effects of taking too much vitamin D